 ESPN Radio Host, The Paul Finebaum Show

-In addition to hosting The Paul Finebaum Show, he serves as a weekly analyst on SEC Nation, the traveling pregame show for SEC Network.
-And he appears on a variety of other ESPN shows and outlets, including SportsCenter, College Football Live, College GameDay and in ESPN The Magazine.
+In addition to hosting The Paul Finebaum Show, he is a commentator on SEC Nation and appears on a variety of other ESPN platforms, including First Take, Get Up, SportsCenter, College Football Live and more.

 Prior to joining ESPN, Finebaum served as host of the Paul Finebaum Radio Network (2001- 2012).
 Finebaum arrived in Birmingham in 1980 and became an award-winning columnist and investigative reporter for the Birmingham Post-Herald and later the Mobile Press-Register.
 From 2011 – 2012, Finebaum wrote a college football column for SI.com.

 Finebaum has received many honors for his work.
 In January 2020, Finebaum was announced as the recipient of the 2020 Mel Allen Media Award, given to honor media members who have made a lifetime contribution to sports through their work.
 He is noted as a University of Tennessee Accomplished Alumni, having been given the award in October 2013.
 He was also recently inducted into the Hall of Fame for The University of Alabama College of Communication & Information Sciences.